Shreya-Rawat/NLP/README.md

 Unlike tweets that reply to other tweets, the news headlines obtained are self-contained.
 This would help us in teasing apart the real sarcastic elements.

 Reference: https://github.com/rishabhmisra/News-Headlines-Dataset-For-Sarcasm-Detection
+* The dataset used in this project has been attached as a json file.

 ## Attributes :
 Each record consists of three attributes: